emmajanedrews/base-template/_posts/2017-10-27-some-great-fall-festivities-in-our-area.md

 When it comes to seasonal festivities, **one of my personal favorites is something most people know about: Shadybrook Farm’s PumpkinFest.**

 But, I’ve also got a recommendation that might not be so familiar.
 Another great place I recommend is Eastburn Farms, located on Dorm Road in Newtown.
-Eastburn Farms is family-operated, and was actually started as a hobby.
+Eastburn Farms is family operated, and was actually started as a hobby.

 However, even now that it’s grown into something much bigger than a hobby, you can still expect to be treated with a lot of personal care.

 {% include pullquote.html %}

 The attention to detail that is put into Eastburn Farms is obvious in everything they do.
-They’ve got a wide variety and selection of pumpkins, **from Jarrahdale to Cinderella to your typical Jack-o’-Lantern style, and more.**They’ve also got a variety of squash, which are great for cooking.
+They’ve got a wide variety and selection of pumpkins, **from Jarrahdale to Cinderella to your typical Jack-o’-Lantern style, and more.** They’ve also got a variety of squash, which are great for cooking.

 I hope all of you have a great time taking advantage of our area’s fall festivities.
 Happy Halloween!